miklevin/MikeLev.in/_posts/2024-11-05-its-all-about-the-clients.md

 it will be more of an interrupt-friendly yet conducive to rapid-refocusing environment.
 And it's the Link Graph stuff that's triggering these thoughts.
 That will be incorporated back in under the new framework now, no problem.

+## AI Tricked Me Into Using FastAPI for FastHTML

 Well, a little problem because I was looking at the little miracle I pulled off that is the link-graph mock-up and my first FastHTML app.
 Wow, I made it work by